eoinkelly/notes/haskell/learn-you-a-haskell/01-starting-out.md

 * contains the result of the last command in `ghci` - similar to `_` in IRB

-QUESTION: what is legal syntax in haskell re. whitespace

 ### Scope in Haskell

-QUESTION: what are the scoping rules in haskell

-code is broken up into modules modules control what identifiers they export a consuming module can alias the names exported if it wants to so there are scope lines around modules
+* Haskell code is broken up into modules
+* Modules control what identifiers they export
+* A consuming module can alias the names exported if it wants to
+* so there are "scope lines" around modules
+* The top level module is Main.
+By default it only exports one function (`main`)

-QUESTION: what about within a module?
+QUESTION: what about scope within a module?
+    things taht seem to ahve their own scope: functions
+        let expressions
+        if-else

 ## Program entry point is Main.main